crabbly/Print.js/README.md

 Please make your commits in logical sections with clear commit messages.

-##### Setting up dev environment
+##### Setting up a dev environment

 ```
 npm install
 npm run watch
 ```

-If you want to do a quick test with your modified code:
+If you want to test your modified code:

 ```
 npm install http-server -g
-http-server .
+http-server
 ```

 Navigate to `http://localhost:8080/test.html`